Australia union threatens strikes at Chevron LNG facilities

-SYDNEY, Aug 25 (Reuters) - Unions at Chevron's CVX.N liquefied natural gas (LNG) facilities in Australia on Friday warned that work stoppages could cost the U.S. energy major billions in exports if workers' demands on wages and conditions were not met.
+SYDNEY, Aug 25 (Reuters) - Unions at Chevron's CVX.N liquefied natural gas (LNG) facilities in Australia warned on Friday that work stoppages could cost the U.S. energy major billions of dollars if demands over wages and conditions were not met.

+The warning cameeven as workers at a nearby Woodside facility voted to approve a deal struck by the same unions.

 Workers on Thursday voted to authorize the Offshore Alliance of unions to call a strike at Chevron's Gorgon and Wheatstone projects.

+The North West Shelf along with the Gorgon and Wheatstone projects account for about one-tenth of global LNG supplies.

-In a Facebook post, the union alliance said of Chevron's senior management team: "Their stupidity is about to cost them $billions in lost production and profit."
+In a Facebook post on Friday, the union alliance said of Chevron's senior management team: "Their stupidity is about to cost them $billions in lost production and profit."

 The unions also criticised the company for putting a proposal directly to a worker vote without going through the bargaining process, and the unions threatened industrial action.